trilioData/tvk-interop-plugins/docs/rke-etcd-backup-restore/README.md

 ## ETCD backup and restore using rke-etcd-backup-restore

-The plugin helps user to perform ETCD backup and restore of RKE clusters.
+The plugin helps user to perform ETCD backup and restore of RKE1 clusters.
 This plugin allows user to store the snapshot on s3 storage created using TVK target.

 ### Important Notes for the plugin:
 1. Please do not switch of any node in cluster while restore is in progress and do not abort restore task in between, else you may loose cluster accessibility**